rpibitsy/R-Pi-4--SetUpDocs/README.md

 ```
 chmod u+x MQTTX-1.9.1-arm64.AppImage
 ```
-Then add to the menu using the Menu Editor (found in "Preferences"
+Then add to the menu using the "Menu Editor" found under "Preferences".

-##Using Tmux
+### Using Tmux

 The way I use "tmux" there are several ways of starting python code
 ```